iganari/package-gcp/storage/README.md

 https://cloud.google.com/storage/docs/

-## Sample Document
+## Sample Code

+This Code is What configure Google Cloud Storage using Terraform.

 + [sample-basic](./sample-basic/README.md)
-  + Sample of Basic Architecture in Storage
+  + Sample of Basic Architecture in Google Cloud Storage.